 Calories aren't the only thing you need to watch as you get older.
 Protein is important because it helps keep your muscles strong.
 You need muscles for strength and balance, as well as for everything from walking up stairs to carrying groceries.

 How Much Protein Do You Need?

-Women should get 46 grams of protein a day.
-Men need 56 grams.
+Women should get approximately 46 grams of protein a day, depending on age and activity level.
+Men need about 56 grams.
+As people get older, they will need more protein to remain healthy and physically active.
 People with some conditions like kidney disease may need less.
 Spreading your protein throughout the day helps keep you full so you eat fewer calories.
 Here's how to make sure you get a healthy variety of proteins every day.

 Beef, pork, and lamb are protein powerhouses, but some cuts can be high in artery-clogging fat and cholesterol.
 Pick lean options like round and loin (sirloin, tenderloin, and top round), and ground beef that has 5% or less fat.
 Red meat should be enjoyed with moderate portion sizes.
 Choose it less often than other sources like poultry and fish.
 A 3-ounce serving of meat (the size of a deck of cards) has about 22 grams of protein.

 Choose lean poultry like skinless chicken breasts and turkey cutlets.
 A 3-ounce grilled chicken breast has 25 grams, more than half the protein you need each day.
 A large egg has about 6 grams.
 Research suggests that an egg a day doesn't raise heart disease chances in healthy people.
 But if you have high cholesterol, heart disease, or diabetes, check with your doctor or dietitian about how much cholesterol-rich foods like eggs you can consume.